Paulstil/Paulstil/README.md

 - 👋 Hi, I’m @Paul Neufeld
 - 👀 I’m interested in beconming employed as a developer.
 - 🌱 I’m currently learning Javascript, html, css, and python.
 Taking courses from Moralis Academy and freecodecamp.com
 - 💞️ I’m looking to collaborate on projects.
-Very excited about the possiblies of blockchain
+Very excited about the possibilities of blockchain
 - 📫 You can reach me at neufeld.paul@gmail.com

 <!---